-You document and appropriately justify your organisation’s lawful basis for processing personal data in line with Article 6 of the GDPR (and Articles 9 and 10, if the processing involves special category or criminal offence data).
+You document and appropriately justify your organisation’s lawful basis for processing personal data in line with Article 6 of the UK GDPR (and Articles 9 and 10, if the processing involves special category or criminal offence data).

 Ways to meet our expectations:

 - Your organisation selects the most appropriate lawful basis (or bases) for each activity following a review of the processing purposes.

 - You document the lawful basis (or bases) relied upon and the reasons why.